 I Keep My Exoskeletons to Myself

-named a New York Times Editor’s Choice and January Indie Next Pick
+named a New York Times Editor’s Choice, January Indie Next Pick, and LAMBDA Literary Award Winner.

 Dept. of Speculation meets Black Mirror in this lyrical, speculative debut about a queer mother raising her daughter in an unjust surveillance state.